-As Inc. suggests, make it a bigger hassle to use paper than to avoid using it.
-If you take away fax machines and printers, or make them less easy to access, you’ll minimize staff’s use of them.
+Make it a bigger hassle to use paper than to avoid using it.
+If you take away fax machines and printers, or make them less easy to access, you should minimize staff’s use of them.

-But before you seize all the copy machines and lock them in a dark, hidden corner of the basement where few staff ever dare go, know that a smooth transition is key.
-Let staff know well in advance that their beloved printers, scanners, and copiers will be phased out.
+But before you seize all the copy machines and lock them in a dark, know that a smooth transition is key.
+Let staff know well in advance that printers, scanners, and copiers will be phased out.
 Help them understand how to handle common tasks in a paperless world.
-Then, everyone will soon be singing the praises of the paperless system, rather than feeling resentful of the change!

 Strategically plan how to phase out these devices, too.
 Create a multi-phase plan that includes the following steps:

-- Discourage use of these devices while they’re still available.
+Discourage the use of these devices while they’re still available.